ThanhDucPham/CarND-Vehicle-Detection/writeup_template.md

 ---
 ### Test on images

-Now let's test the pipeline with some images (you can find the original in the folder output_images):
+Now let's test the pipeline with some images.
+You can find the original ones in the folder `test_images`:

 <img src="./output_images/test_1.png" width="600" alt="" />
 <img src="./output_images/test_2.png" width="600" alt="" />